Luna Nueva (Debi Nova album)

 Luna Nueva (New Moon) is the debut album by Costa Rican singer-songwriter and dancer Debi Nova.
 It was released on May 18, 2010.
 The first single from the album was titled "Drummer Boy".
-The album was produced by the famous producer Gustavo Santaolalla.
+The album was produced by the Gustavo Santaolalla.

 The album has 10 tracks, all of them co-written by Debi.
-The EPK of the album is available on her YouTube channel or on her official web site.
-Among the writers who participated in the songwriting is renowned names such as Louis Biancaniello, Sam Watters, Greg Kurstin and Beto Cuevas (formerly of Chilean group La Ley).
-The album has an important collaboration with Citizen Cope on track nine.
-The album has most tracks in English, but it also includes some tracks on Spanish and Spanglish.
+The EPK of the album is available on her YouTube channel and on her official web site.
+Louis Biancaniello, Sam Watters, Greg Kurstin and Beto Cuevas (formerly of Chilean group La Ley) are among the writers who participated in the songwriting.
+The album has a collaboration with Citizen Cope on track nine.
+Most of the album's tracks are in English, but it includes some tracks in Spanish and Spanglish.